mrkkrp/zip/README.md

 compatibility.

 It's not that bad with libraries that do not break their API for years, but it's not the case with `libzip`.
-As maintainer of `LibZip` puts it:
+As the maintainer of `LibZip` puts it:

 > libzip 0.10, 0.11, and 1.0 are not binary compatible.
 If your C library is
 > 0.11.x, then you should use LibZip 0.11.
 If your C library is 1.0, then